-8:00 AM Jake is an employee at a technology company.
-When he arrives at work, he logs in, then heads off to the break room to grab a cup of coffee.
-He runs into a few co-workers on his way back and they catch up on fantasy football rankings and recently added shows on Netflix.
+8:00 AM John is an office employee at ABC manufacturing.
+When he arrives at work he logs into his workstation and heads off to the break room to grab a cup of coffee.
+John runs into a few co-workers there and they catch up on current events, family dramas, and the latest work gossip.

-8:20 AM Jake returns to his desk and opens his first work order to begin entering client information.
+8:20 AM John returns to his desk.
+He opens his first work order and begins to enter client information.

-8:25 AM Jake's cell phone vibrates.
+8:25 AM John’s cell phone vibrates.
 It’s one of his buddies inviting him to play an executive round of golf after work.
-He replies that he’s all-in, and that he’ll text him when he’s chosen a course.
-Jake opens up his internet browser and does a quick Google search and determines that there are 15 courses between his home and his friend’s.
-Jake selects five that he has played at before to see if they have an executive course and scope out late afternoon tee-times.
-Using the online reservation feature, Jake reserves a tee-time for 4:30 PM.
+John replies that he’s all-in, and that he’ll text him when he’s chosen a course.
+John opens up his internet browser and does a quick Google search to determine what courses are in between his home and his friend’s.
+There are 20 courses.
+John selects five that he has played at before to see if they have an executive course, and find out if they have late afternoon tee-times.
+Using the online reservation feature John reserves a tee-time for 4:30 PM.
 He texts his friend back to say that he’ll duck out from work at about 3:30 so he can swing by his house to pick up his golf clubs.

-9:00 AM He returns to the first work order and continues to enter the client’s information.
+9:00 AM John returns to the first work order and continues to enter the client’s information.

-Jake has been at the office for an hour, but he’s only completed five minutes of work.
+John has been at the office for an hour, but he’s only completed five minutes of work.
 He gets paid $35 per hour, and so far he’s only earned $2.92 of it.
-In addition to the 55 minutes he’s spent socializing and addressing personal matters, Jake has also shortened his workday from 5:00 PM to 3:30 PM; another 1.5 hours of lost time.
-It’s only 9:00 AM and Jake has made it clear that he’s not at work to work.
-Jake is a disengaged employee.
+In addition to the 55 minutes he’s spent socializing and addressing personal matters, John has also managed to shorten his workday from 5:00 PM to 3:30 PM; another 1.5 hours of lost time.
+It’s only 9:00 AM and John has made it clear that he’s not at work to work.
+John is a disengaged employee.

+What is Employee Engagement?
 Employee engagement is the degree to which an employee is willing to perform the duties of their job.
-This includes collaboration with co-workers, working toward company goals, embracing company values, and ultimately contributing to the company's profitability.
+This includes, but isn’t limited to, the act of collaborating with co-workers, working toward the accomplishment of company goals, embracing company values, and ultimately contributing to the profitability of a company.
 Employees can be positively or negatively engaged with their work environment.
-Positively engaged employees report a sense of high satisfaction with their jobs and lives outside of work, while negative employee engagement has an impact on both company morale and financial success.
+Positively engaged employees report a sense of high satisfaction with their jobs and lives outside of work.
+Negative employee engagement has an impact on both company morale and financial success.

-According to a Gallup poll, just 31.5% of U.S. employees reported being “engaged” in their work.
+The Landscape According to a 2014 Gallup poll, just 31.5% of U.S. employees reported being “engaged” in their work.
 This is the highest level of engagement since 2000, but the majority of employees (51%) are still “not engaged” and 17.5% are “actively disengaged.”

 Gallup goes on to share the following: